okfde/okfn.de/content/impressum.en.md

 The Open Knowledge Foundation Deutschland e.V., Singerstr.
 109, 10179 Berlin Deutschland (hereinafter referred to as "Open Knowledge Foundation" or "we") operates the Internet site (hereinafter referred to as "okfn.de" or the "Website") which can be accessed on the Internet at https://okfn.de/ and the relevant subdirectories.

 With this data protection declaration, the Open Knowledge Foundation would like to explain to you which data is processed in which form when you visit our website.
 This also complies with our duty to inform you in accordance with Art.
-13 of the Basic Data Protection Regulation (DS-GVO).
+13 of the Basic Data Protection Regulation (GDPR).

 ### I. Responsible person and contact possibilities of the data protection officer